taisei-project/taisei/doc/CONTROLLER.rst

 Unsupported Controllers
 """""""""""""""""""""""

-If, for some reason, your device isn't supported by SDL2's GameController API, such as a particularly old or perhaps custom-made game controller using a unique interface, you'll need to provide it a custom controller mapping.
+If, for some reason, your device isn’t supported by SDL2’s GameController API, such as a particularly old or perhaps custom-made game controller using a unique interface, you’ll need to provide it a custom controller mapping.

 There are a few ways to generate a custom mapping:

 -  You can use the `controllermap <https://aur.archlinux.org/packages/controllermap>`__ utility, which `comes with SDL source code <https://hg.libsdl.org/SDL/file/68a767ae3a88/test/controllermap.c>`__.
 -  If you use Steam, you can configure your controller there.
 Then you can add Taisei as a non-Steam game; run it from Steam and everything should *just work™*.
-In case you don't want to do that, find ``config/config.vdf`` in your Steam installation directory, and look for the ``SDL_GamepadBind`` variable.
+In case you don’t want to do that, find ``config/config.vdf`` in your Steam installation directory, and look for the ``SDL_GamepadBind`` variable.
 It contains a list of SDL mappings separated by line breaks.
 -  You can also try the `SDL2 Gamepad Tool by General Arcade <http://www.generalarcade.com/gamepadtool/>`__.
 This